kerubobosire254/breastcancer_help_app/README.md

 | Clinical Officers | 31% |
 | Doctors | 44% |

 Practitioners **know** about breast cancer.
 They **want** to act.
-But there is a **36-point gap** between attitude and practice — especially for CHWs and nurses who are the first point of contact in most Kenyan facilities.
+But there is a **gap** between attitude and practice — especially for CHWs and nurses who are the first point of contact in most Kenyan facilities.

 This is not a knowledge problem.
 It is a **point-of-care support problem.**